 One of the smartest things I ever did was start an email newsletter from this blog.

-That was about 5 years ago and since then I have built up over 80,000 subscribers.
+That was in 2006 and since then I have built up over 80,000 subscribers.
 Best of all I haven’t done anything new to build my list in years.
 Ever since I started it I’ve had a steady stream of subscribers joining every day.

 In case you are wondering how I attract email subscribers, this article will give you the answers –